shravika66/Decision-Tree-Algorithm/README.md

 **Predicting Wine Quality**

-  For this project, I used Kaggle’s https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009 dataset to build  classification model to predict whether a particular red wine is “good quality” or not.
-Each wine in this dataset is given a “quality” score between 0 and 10.
+  For this project, I used Kaggle’s https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009 dataset to build  classification model to predict whether a particular sample of red wine is “good quality” or not.
+Each sample of wine in this dataset is given a “quality” score between 0 and 10.
 For the purpose of this project, I converted the output to a binary output where each wine is either “good quality” (a score of 6 or higher) or not.
 The quality of a wine is determined by 11 input variables:
  -Fixed acidity
  -Volatile acidity
  -Citric acid